Best used small cars 2024

 Our guide to the best used small cars, covering the top second hand city cars and superminis

-When we talk about small cars, we're really focusing on two different types of car - superminis and city cars.
+When we talk about small cars, we're really focusing on two different types of car - superminis and city cars - although there are more and more small SUVs these days and used small SUVs can be a viable option as well.
 Superminis are the larger of the two and cars such as the Ford Fiesta and Volkswagen Polo fall into this category.
-City cars are smaller, lighter and often have tiny 1.0-litre engines that are focused on economy and low insurance costs.
-They're not as practical, but tend to be cheaper than superminis.
+City cars are smaller, lighter and often have smaller engines that are focused on economy and low insurance costs.
+They're not as practical and are less comfortable on longer journeys, but tend to be cheaper to buy and run than superminis.

-Yet no matter which type of small car you choose, running costs and maintenance are cheap.
-These cars use small, efficient engines for strong fuel economy and low insurance costs, even for young drivers.
-The light weight of these cars means that things like brakes and tyres last a long time, too.
+No matter which type of small car you choose, running costs and maintenance should be cheap.
+Strong fuel economy sweetens the deal even further, while low insurance costs are also highly beneficial, particularly for first-time drivers.
+The lightweight design of these cars also means that things like brakes and tyres last a long time, too.

-Here we've picked out a selection of the best used small cars.
+Here we've picked out a selection of the best used small cars including our 2023 used city car and used supermini of the year.
 Each one has a great balance of practicality, comfort, fun and low running costs at an affordable price, so you can be sure that every car you'll see below is well worth considering if you're after a used car...

 Best used small cars to buy

 These are our top pics from the current market for used small cars…